HPPinata/CephNAS/README.md

 System: Should work with any arm64 or x86_64 computer, preferrably with at least 4 storage devices
 OS: Fedora Server, or at least supporting nm-manager, podman and SELinux

 Privileges: Most (if not all) of the following commands require root privileges, ``sudo su`` before starting instead of prepending everything with sudo.
-Remember to ``exit`` after finishing

 ## 1. Cephadm bootstap
 Set static IP (adjust to the correct interface name and subnet, skip if server IP is already static)